systemd11/systemd11/README.md

 - 👋 Hi, I’m @systemd11 aka.
 Fabian Constantinescu
 - 🇷🇴 I'm a self-taught Software Developer from Romania
-- 👀 I’m interested in Web and Desktop Development and Linux
+- 👀 I’m interested in Web & Desktop Development and also in Linux
 - 👨‍💻 I mainly use C# and TypeScript
-- 💻 Linux User (Fedora)
+- 💻 Linux User (Nobara)
-- 🌱 I’m currently learning SvelteKit
+- 🌱 I’m currently learning SvelteKit && Python
-- 💞️ I’m looking to collaborate on any project that I find useful
 - 📫 How to reach me: Mail: fabian.constantinescu@protonmail.com

 (In construction)